Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool forwards a message to another chat or user, specifying the verb and resource.
-However, it does not explicitly differentiate from sibling tools like send_message_as_bot or reply_message, though the action is distinct.
+The description clearly states the verb 'Forward' and the resource 'a message to another chat or user'.
+It distinguishes the tool as an official API for forwarding messages, but does not explicitly differentiate it from sibling tools like send_message_as_bot or reply_message.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.